iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## Bugs/Issues

-Please feel free to create issues for bugs and general issues you come across whilst using this or any other Intel related IoT JumpWay issues.
+Please feel free to create issues for bugs and general issues you come across whilst using this or any other Intel® related IoT JumpWay issues.
 You may also use the issues area to ask for general help whilst using the IoT JumpWay in your IoT projects.

 ## Contributors